-If your student needs to miss a lesson for any reason, please let me know at least 24 hours prior to the scheduled lesson time.
+If your student needs to miss a lesson for any reason, please let us know at least 24 hours prior to the scheduled lesson time.
 If your student missed school because of an illness, please do not bring them to their lesson that day.
-Let me know and I will work with you to make up the lesson.
-If you forget about a lesson or schedule something else during a lesson time and forget to let me know about the change 24 hours in advance, you will still be charged for the lesson.
-Letting me know in advance allows me to schedule another lesson during that slot.
+Let us know and we will work with you to make up the lesson if possible.
+If you forget about a lesson or schedule something else during a lesson time and forget to let us know about the change 24 hours in advance, you will still be charged for the lesson.

-Lessons are $25 for a 30 minute session.
 Please plan on paying for lessons a month at a time.
-Checks can be made out to "Sarah Huber".
-You can also use @bornstringed to pay on PayPal or Venmo.
+Cash or checks made out to "Sarah Huber" are welcome.
+You can also use @bornstringed to pay on Venmo.

 Support from parents is crucial to the student’s success.
-I’ll write down their assignments for the week in a notebook and send home music and the occasional worksheet in a folder.
+We will write down their assignments for the week in a notebook or on assignment sheets and send home music and the occasional worksheet in a folder.
 Read that with them, help them remember what they worked on in lessons, ask them to teach you what they’ve been learning, ask them to play something for you.
 It'll mean a lot to them and it'll help them enjoy practicing.

 Pianos are their own challenge.
-I don't expect every family with a piano student to run right out and purchase a baby grand for their living room.
-But, rather than not having any keyboard at all, shop Craig's List and try to find an electric keyboard in your price range.
+We don't expect every family with a piano student to run right out and purchase a baby grand for their living room.
+But, rather than not having any keyboard at all, shop Facebook Marketplace and try to find an electric keyboard in your price range.
 Or visit some yard sales.
 Or check out a music shop and see if there are any used instruments.

-I am more than happy to talk to you about instruments and help you find the right one for your student, your family, and your wallet.
-Just know that this is all part of being a musician.
+Sarah is more than happy to talk to you about instruments and help you find the right one for your student, your family, and your wallet.

 Students should realize that a huge part of being a musician is playing in front of people.
-There are usually various opportunities during school year to perform in front of people.
-They might have to be different this year (perhaps over Zoom or with a smaller group of people), but please be open to these opportunities and help your nervous students realize that music brings joy to people, that nobody will be judging them, and that the more they play for people the easier it will get.
+We will be offering various opportunities during school year to perform in front of people.
+Please be open to these opportunities and help your nervous students realize that music brings joy to people, that nobody will be judging them, and that the more they play for people the easier it will get.